Theory of the Collective Many-body Subradiance in Waveguide Quantum Electrodynamics: Abstract

 \section{Abstract}

 We present an analytical theory for the most subradiant modes in a finite one-dimensional emitter array coupled to either an ideal or a nonideal waveguide.
-Using an effective non-Hermitian Hamiltonian together with a Bragg-edge open-boundary ansatz, we derive compact eigenvalue expressions showing that the linewidths of the most subradiant states exhibit a universal $N^{-3}$ scaling in both cases.
-However, in the deep-subwavelength regime, the decay rates display even–odd oscillations due to boundary interference.
-Furthermore, we demonstrate that the collective energy shift of the most subradiant state approaches a constant value that depends on the atomic separation, with the leading finite-size correction scaling as $N^{-2}$.
-These results unify the roles of Bragg-edge interference, finite-size effects, and near-field dipole–dipole interactions in shaping ultranarrow, strongly shifted subradiant resonances, providing a transparent framework beyond the ideal-waveguide limit and opening potential applications in subradiant spectroscopy and waveguide-QED-based sensing.
+Using an effective non-Hermitian Hamiltonian together with a Bragg-edge open-boundary ansatz, we derive compact expressions for the full complex collective eigenvalues, including both the linewidths and the collective energy shifts.
+The linewidths of the most subradiant states exhibit the characteristic $N^{-3}$ scaling in both cases, while in the deep-subwavelength regime they display even--odd oscillations due to boundary interference.
+In contrast, the collective energy shift approaches a separation-dependent asymptotic value with a leading finite-size correction scaling as $N^{-2}$.
+These results highlight the distinct physical origins of the imaginary and real parts of the subradiant eigenvalue: Bragg-edge destructive interference controls the linewidth, whereas near-field dipole--dipole interactions dominate the collective shift.
+Our theory provides a transparent framework beyond the ideal-waveguide limit and opens potential applications in subradiant spectroscopy and waveguide-QED-based sensing.